Philips NMS 8280, unboxing and testing

 The Philips NMS 8280 computer

-The Philips NMS8280 is a 1987 computer with a Z80 microprocessor that complies with the MSX2 standard.
-In fact, it is strange that in 1987 they could still build computers with the Z80, an 8-bit processor, when there were processors like the Motorola 68000, which was used for example in the Amiga, and was 16-bit or 32-bit (depending on the version of the 68000 processor).
-Or, even, the Intel 386, which was already on the market for a couple of years.
+The Philips NMS8280 is a 1987 computer, with Z80 microprocessor, compliant with the MSX2 standard.
+In fact, it is strange that in 1987 they could still build computers with the Z80, an 8 -bit processor, when there were processors such as Motorola 68000, which was used for example in the Amiga, and was at 16 bits or 32 bits (dependent on the 68000 processor version).
+Or, even, the Intel 386, which had already been on the market for a couple of annects.

 However, this computer had its own reason to exist, as it was mainly used as a video editor and titler.